Fats Waller: Legacy

-Probably the most talented pianist to keep the music of Waller alive in the years after his death was Ralph Sutton, who focused his career on playing stride piano.
-Sutton was a great admirer of Waller, saying, "I've never heard a piano man swing any better than Fats – or swing a band better than he could.
+A number of musicians name Waller as an influence.
+Dizzy Gillespie cited his distinctive style in a 1981 interview: "I am serious about my music, but I like to have fun, too.
+Fats Waller always had fun, and he was my main man."
+Ralph Sutton was a great admirer of Waller, saying, "I've never heard a piano man swing any better than Fats – or swing a band better than he could.
 I never get tired of him.
 Fats has been with me from the first, and he'll be with me as long as I live."
+Other examples include Joe Sullivan, Hank Duncan, Billy Kyle, Teddy Wilson, Johnny Guarnieri, Bobby Henderson, Dick Wellstood, Martha Davis, and Don Ewell.